creammybum/bash-mass-checksum-generator-and-verifier/README.md

 Verifier will inform you which files are OK, BAD, and MISSING.
 Verifier will not modify the checksums file no matter what.

-File that contain \ in the file name are skipped due to parsing issues.
+Files that contain \ in the file name are skipped due to parsing issues.